-The township board of each township subject to this Ordinance may appoint a Township Coordinator to advise the County Planning Commission or County Zoning Board of Appeals of the position and concerns of the township board concerning administration of this Ordinance in the township.
-Whenever the Zoning Administrator shall receive a request for a variance, conditional use permit, nonconforming use classification, planned unit development, or amendment, he shall contact the appropriate Township Coordinator then ascertain the position and concerns of the Township Board regarding the potential effect of the proposal within the township.
+The township board of each township subject to this Ordinance may appoint a Township Coordinator to advise the County Planning Commission or County Zoning Board of Appeals of the position and concerns of the township board concerning administration of this Ordinance in any township where the County has zoning jurisdiction.
+Whenever the Zoning Administrator shall receive a request for a variance, conditional use permit, nonconforming use classification, planned unit development, or amendment, he shall contact the appropriate Township Coordinator and ascertain the position and concerns of the Township Board regarding the potential effect of the proposal within the township.
 The Township Coordinator may inform the Zoning Administrator in writing of the township's position or concerns prior to the hearing on the request or may orally present the township's position or concerns at the hearing.
-The Township Coordinator may request a joint hearing between the Schoolcraft County Zoning Board of Appeals and the township to discuss the issues involved in an individual request or to generally discuss zoning and zoning administration.
+The Township Coordinator may request a joint hearing between the Schoolcraft County Planning Commission or Zoning Board of Appeals and the township to discuss the issues involved in an individual request or to generally discuss zoning and zoning administration.
 The purpose of this office shall be to assure consideration of each township's concerns regarding future growth and development within that township.